Structure-preserving local discontinuous Galerkin discretization of conformational conversion systems

 All numerical simulations in this section are performed with the \texttt{lymph} library \cite{antonietti_lymph_2024}, implementing DG methods.
 We employ structured simplicial meshes with element diameter~$h$ for the space domain, and uniform time steps~$\tau$.
+Since method~\eqref{EQ::VARIATIONAL} is highly nonlinear, and the entropy stability estimate in Theorem~\ref{TH::DISCRETE_ENTROPY} is proven under the assumption of exact integration, we employ a sufficiently accurate quadrature in the simulations.
+In particular, we use a Gauss--Jacobi quadrature rule with $(2\ell+1)^2$ nodes over triangles.
 Moreover, the weight parameter~$\gamma_F$ is set to~$1/2$ for all internal facets.
 For the Newton iterations, given a small tolerance~$\mathsf{tol} >0$, we adopt the following stopping criterion:

 where $\mathsf{res}_{k+1}^\star$ (with $\star=p,q$) is the residual of the algebraic system~\eqref{EQ::MATRICIAL_W} for the approximation of~$(\whp^{(n+1)},\whq^{(n+1)})$ at the~$(k+1)$th Newton's iteration.
 In the convergence tests reported below, we measure the following~$L^2(\Omega)$ errors at the final time for the concentrations and the fluxes, respectively, of the two variables of the system: